TykTechnologies/tyk-charts/tyk-single-dc/README.md

 This section describes how to use Kubernetes secrets to declare confidential fields.

+#### Tyk Dashboard Admin

+If Tyk Dashboard bootstrapping is enabled, Tyk Dashboard admin will be bootstrapped according to `global.adminUser` field.

+All admin credentials can also be set through Kubernetes secret.

+> [!NOTE]
+> Once `global.adminUser.useSecretName` is declared, it takes precedence over `global.adminUser.firstName`,
+> `global.adminUser.lastName`, `global.adminUser.email` and `global.adminUser.password`.

+> [!WARNING]
+> If `global.adminUser.useSecretName` is in use, please add all keys mentioned below to the secret.

+##### Admin First Name

+It can be configured via `global.adminUser.firstName` as a plain text or Kubernetes secret which includes `TYK_ADMIN_FIRST_NAME` key in it.
+Then, this secret must be referenced via `global.adminUser.useSecretName`.

+##### Admin Last Name

+It can be configured via `global.adminUser.lastName` as a plain text or Kubernetes secret which includes `TYK_ADMIN_LAST_NAME` key in it.
+Then, this secret must be referenced via `global.adminUser.useSecretName`.

+##### Admin Email

+It can be configured via `global.adminUser.email` as a plain text or Kubernetes secret which includes `TYK_ADMIN_EMAIL` key in it.
+Then, this secret must be referenced via `global.adminUser.useSecretName`.

+##### Admin Password

+It can be configured via `global.adminUser.password` as a plain text or Kubernetes secret which includes `TYK_PASS` key in it.
+Then, this secret must be referenced via `global.adminUser.useSecretName`.

 #### APISecret

 [`APISecret`](https://tyk.io/docs/tyk-oss-gateway/configuration/#secret) field configures a header value used in every